UNSLAM25/wasm-preprocessor/README.md

 As octave is a 32 bits int, it was parsed into float without modification, you can get it back in C++ by:

     int octave = *(int*)&col3;

+In the consuming end (C++ visual slam), you need to parse this array in this way:

+- N = lenght in bytes / 48
+- 66% (first 32N bytes) are descriptors as Mat CV_8UC1 Nx32
+- 33% (last 16N bytes) are N keypoints with only the abovementioned 4 properties set (other properties are unused by stella_vslam)

 # Project structure